What is a Project Charter?

 - Signed by the Project Sponsor.

-Now the project charter will be a high level statement of the project.
+The project charter will be a high level statement of the project.
 The project manager will go through repeated cycles of progressive elaboration to develop a detailed project plan with very specific requirements and details.
-So don’t worry about the high level statements in the Project Charter.
+Don’t worry about the high level statements in the Project Charter.
 Those just get the Project Manager started.

 So in this How-To Guide or Tutorial on Project Management and specifically on Project Charters, I hope it is clear that creation of a Project Charter occurs first and many months prior to any pre-sales cycle or product or vendor selection.